 Protective clothing and sleeping kit

-The weather may not necessarily be your best ally.
-Therefore, remember to pack suitable clothing that will keep you warm.
-These should be lightweight and high-performance to avoid overloading your BoB (Bug-out Bag).
-The poncho to protect you from rain remains a must-have.
-For nighttime comfort, SOL offers a whole series of reliable and high-quality items to ensure your safety.
-You will find an ideal survival blanket, an emergency shelter kit, as well as a sleeping kit that will retain 70% of body heat.
+The weather won't necessarily be your best ally.
+For this, remember to provide suitable clothing that will retain your warmth.
+These should be lightweight and performant to avoid overloading your BoB.
+The poncho to protect you from rain remains essential.
+For nighttime comfort, SOL offers a whole series of reliable and quality items to ensure your safety.
+You'll find an ideal survival blanket, an emergency shelter kit, and a sleeping kit that will retain 70% of body heat.

 P { margin-bottom: 0.21cm }